fullstackenviormentss/Another-Ingress-Hubot/README.md

 # Hubot for Ingress

 This is a clone of a Hubot installed on Slack.
 Feel free to fork/clone for your own group's usage.
-It runs on an Heroku instance with Redis.
+We run ours on a [https://github.com/progrium/dokku](dokku) instance.

 ## Setup

-### Hosting Platform

-1. Sign up for an account on Heroku: https://signup.heroku.com
-    - Pro-tip: Do this twice -- once with an email address for your local group and once with your personal email.
-Give the group's login details to others within the group.
-    - You'll want to setup the app with the group's account, but then give your personal email access.
-That way, if you fall off the grid, rage quit the game, etc, someone in the group can take over without needing to hunt you down.
-2. Create a new app.
-Name isn't necessary, but helpful in identifying the app in a list.
-3. Heroku will give you instructions on installing the Heroku toolbelt, connecting your local git repo.
-4. Under the "Access" tab, give your personal account access.

-#### Things to note for later:

-A. The git repository endpoint commands.
-Will look like `heroku git:remote -a [app-name]`.
-You'll need the app-name portion.

 ### Slack Integration